mohammadkazemi64/LAD-SIS/README.md

 # LAD-SIS
-This is the R code for the Sure Independence Screening method based on the L_1 loss function which is robust in presence of outliers.
+This is the R code for the Sure Independence Screening method based on the L_1 loss which is robust in the presence of outliers.
+This method was presented in my preprint entitled "A Robust Variable Screening Approach with Application to Gene Expression Data" which is under review for publication.
+I also proposed an iterative extension of this method, namely LAD-ISIS, that enables us to fully exploit the joint information among the predictors.